The Lone Ranger (2013 film): Filming

-Music
+Soundtrack

 In April 2012, it was announced that Jack White was hired to compose the score for the film.
 White later declined to work on the film's music, citing scheduling conflicts, and he was replaced with Hans Zimmer in December 2012.
 In March 2013, Michael Einziger tweeted that he was working with Zimmer on the score.
 The film's soundtrack was issued by Walt Disney Records in two releases: Zimmer's film score and the "inspired by" concept album on July 2, 2013.

 Release

 As a result of the production setbacks, The Lone Ranger faced numerous release date changes.
 In June 2011, The Lone Rangers release date was scheduled for December 21, 2012.
 Production was expected to begin in the fall of 2011, but this was delayed due to budget concerns from Disney, and the release date was subsequently pushed to May 31, 2013.
-By mid-2012, DreamWorks Pictures' Robopocalypse was facing its own production delays and could not meet its July 3, 2013 release date; therefore Disney had The Lone Ranger assume its place for the Fourth of July holiday weekend.
+By mid-2012, DreamWorks Pictures' Robopocalypse was facing its own production delays and could not meet its July 3, 2013, release date; therefore Disney had The Lone Ranger assume its place for the Fourth of July holiday weekend.

 The first trailer debuted at San Diego Comic-Con before being released theatrically on October 3, 2012.
 Television promotions for the film aired during Super Bowl XLVII.
-Disney used the film's production connection to the Pirates of the Caribbean series as the main tagline in the film's marketing, as well as featuring the film's two main characters in promotional materials for Disney Infinity.
+Disney used the film's production connection to the Pirates of the Caribbean series as the main tagline in the film's marketing, as well as featuring the characters and other elements from the film in promotional materials for Disney Infinity, as well as in the game itself.
+For Disney Infinity, Armie Hammer and William Fichtner reprised their roles as John Reid / Lone Ranger and Butch Cavendish, respectively, with Jared Butler voicing Tonto.

 The Lone Ranger was selected as the closing film for the Taormina Film Festival.
 Its world premiere was held on June 22 at the Hyperion Theater in the Hollywood Land district of Disney California Adventure, with proceeds being donated to the American Indian College Fund.

 The film was remastered and released in IMAX theaters on August 7, 2013, in several international territories including the United Kingdom and Japan.